Drew Goddard

-Andrew Brion Hogan Goddard (born February 26, 1975) is an American filmmaker.
+Andrew Brion Hogan Goddard (born 1975) is an American screenwriter, director, and producer most closely associated with the horror genre.
 He began his career writing episodes for the television shows Buffy the Vampire Slayer, Angel, Alias, and Lost.
-After moving into screenwriting in film, he wrote Cloverfield (2008), World War Z (2013), and The Martian (2015), the latter earning him a nomination for the Academy Award for Best Adapted Screenplay.
+After moving into screenwriting in film, he wrote Cloverfield (2008), World War Z (2013), and The Martian (2015), the last of these earning him a nomination for the Academy Award for Best Adapted Screenplay.
 In 2011, he made his directorial debut with The Cabin in the Woods.

 In 2015, Goddard created the Netflix series Daredevil.
-Soon after, he directed several episodes of The Good Place and served as an executive producer for 10 Cloverfield Lane (2016) and The Cloverfield Paradox (2018), the next installments in the Cloverfield franchise.
-His latest project, Bad Times at the El Royale (2018), starred an ensemble cast consisting of Jeff Bridges, Cynthia Erivo, Dakota Johnson, Jon Hamm, Cailee Spaeny, Lewis Pullman, and Chris Hemsworth.
+He went on to direct several episodes of The Good Place and served as an executive producer for 10 Cloverfield Lane (2016) and The Cloverfield Paradox (2018), installments in the Cloverfield franchise.
+In April 2024, it was announced he would write and direct a new film in The Matrix franchise.

 Early life and education

-Goddard was born in Houston, Texas and was raised in Los Alamos, New Mexico.
-He attended Los Alamos High School and University of Colorado Boulder.
+Goddard was born in Houston, Texas on February 26, 1975, to mother Colleen Mary Hogan and father Laurence Woodbury Goddard, both educators, and raised in Los Alamos, New Mexico.
+He attended Los Alamos High School and then University of Colorado Boulder from which he earned, in 1997, a degree in English literature.